Rizwan-Ishaq/SocialGraphPage/index.md

 During this time the Catholic Church has become very prosperous, and teachings of the Bible were vividly studied by theologians, whom also formed new interesting ideas of the time.

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/Subgraph3_1000_1500.png?raw=true)
+_Network of the Philosophers of the Years 1000 to 1500_

 Number of nodes: 65 <br>
 Number of edges: 93 <br>